 1 Laurence Pwky., Laurence Harbor

 This park has two playground options: one on Laurence Harbor with boardwalk access and place to eat, and Pirate’s Cove at Cliffwood Beach, a new playground on Raritan Bay that has walking paths, a gazebo, a kayak launch and most notably, a big pirate ship play structure.
 Best part?
 It’s all on a free beach.
+All Middlesex County Parks are open from sunrise to sunset with social distancing requirements.

 Perrineville Rd., Jamesburg

 Thompson has all the playground staples, but it’s also home to a mini zoo!
 Stop by the fenced-in wildlife area to visit the deer and feed the ducks (note: The NJ Division of Fish and Wildlife strongly discourages feeding wild deer).
+Face coverings are required if social distancing cannot be maintained.

 Ocean Ave., Long Branch

 You’ll see a lot of blue and green at this marine-influenced shoreside hub.
 Take on the monkey bars, ride the tire-like sitting swing (it can fit more than one kid!) and snap a pic with the dolphin statue.
+The new Skateplex feature has opened and bikes and scooters are allowed on it.
+Helmets must be worn at the Skateplex by those under age 17.

 ACUA Environmental Park